Course Descriptions and Faculty Profiles MA Program in Japanese and Asian Culture

 Justice and the Vendetta Culture in Pre-modern Japan :

 Justice and the Vendetta Culture in Pre-modern Japan: When the social structures centering on the imperial court broke down toward the end of the 12th century, the legal system broke down with it.
 The Kamakura shogunate soon established new legal courts, but did so at that same time that the Soga brothers killed their father`s enemy at the foot of Mt.
 Fuji in an illegal vendetta in which the brothers were also killed.
 This vendetta came to be a theme enacted frequently in both Noh and Kabuki.
 Six hundred years later, 47 retainers of Asano Naganori took revenge for their lord and were subsequently sentenced to commit seppuku.
-This vendetta, too, became fodder for fiction works such as the popular puppet play and Kabuki drama Ch?shingura: the Treasury of Loyal Retainers (film versions of which are still being made both in Japan and elsewhere) and what is considered to be the origin of Japanese horror fiction The Yotsuya Ghost Story.
+This vendetta, too, became fodder for fiction works such as the popular puppet play and Kabuki drama Chushingura: the Treasury of Loyal Retainers (film versions of which are still being made both in Japan and elsewhere) and what is considered to be the origin of Japanese horror fiction The Yotsuya Ghost Story.
 These were illegal vendettas, but vendettas as such were accepted forms of seeking individual justice and one could apply for a license to kill for a just cause.
 This course analyzes the differences between the legal and illegal vendettas and the popular fiction surrounding them in order to understand attitudes toward vendettas in medieval and early modern Japan.
 Instructor: Bjoerk

-Seminar in Premodern Japanese History:
+Studies in Premodern Japanese History:

 Seminar in Modern Japanese History: